-Vallonia and the Medora Covered Bridge were great, but the part of this trip to which I looked most forward was the eleven or so miles of old US 50 that are country roads today.
+Vallonia and the Medora Covered Bridge were great, but the part of this trip to which I looked most forward was the eleven or so miles of old US 50 that are country roads today, in Jackson and Lawrence Counties.
 At last, my travel buddy and I reached them, and they were every bit as picturesque (and fun to drive) as I had hoped.

 I really enjoyed the textures along the road.
 If there had been more places to safely pull over, I would have taken 100 photographs along this stretch.